Accelerated Orthodontics Treatment in Bradenton and Sarasota

 Accelerated Orthodontics uses a proven periodontal procedure in combination with orthodontic treatment using conventional braces to move the teeth up to four times faster than is possible with conventional braces alone.

 Conventional braces alone move your teeth only and do not move the surrounding bone.
 This is a slow process and puts definite strain on the bone that can even remain at the end of treatment.
-In accelerated orthodontics, Dr. Rubino will perform a quick and simple procedure on your jaw bone that greatly reduces resistance to tooth movement and allows the orthodontist to rapidly and safely change the position of your teeth.
+In accelerated orthodontics, a quick and simple procedure on your jaw bone is performed that greatly reduces resistance to tooth movement and allows the orthodontist to rapidly and safely change the position of your teeth.

-Since your teeth will be adjusted much faster, your appointments with the orthodontist will be much more frequent than they would be without this assistance by Dr. Rubino.
+Since your teeth will be adjusted much faster with accelerated orthodontics, your appointments with the orthodontist will be much more frequent than they would be without this assistance by our doctors.

 Full examination and coordination with your orthodontist

-Dr. Rubino will conduct a comprehensive oral exam which includes digital X-rays, a 3D CT scan of your teeth and jaw as needed, and a full review of your medical and dental history.
+A comprehensive oral exam will be conducted which includes digital X-rays, a 3D CT scan of your teeth and jaw as needed, and a full review of your medical and dental history.
 He will then conference with your orthodontist to determine if accelerated orthodontics is workable for you.

-Before treatment begins, Dr. Rubino will explain every step of the procedure, including how he and the orthodontist will coordinate their actions.
-He will make sure all your questions are answered so you know exactly what to expect and can feel at ease about the treatment.
+Before treatment begins, every step of the procedure will be explained, including how to coordinate actions with the orthodontist.
+You will know exactly what to expect and can feel at ease about the treatment.

-Dr. Rubino will use all the diagnostic data and images to formulate an exact treatment plan.
-This includes determining precisely where he will perform the procedure on your jaw and coordinating when he and the orthodontist will perform their respective parts of the treatment.
+Your exact treatment plan will be formulated using all your diagnostic data and images.
+This includes determining precisely where the procedure on your jaw will be performed and coordinating when the orthodontist will perform their respective parts of the treatment.

-Your orthodontist will first place your braces, after which you will come see Dr. Rubino for the periodontal procedure.
+Your orthodontist will first place your braces, after which you will come to our office for the periodontal procedure.
 Both appointments will be scheduled in advance so everything works smoothly and comfortably for you.

 Simple, fast procedure

-For the periodontal treatment, Dr. Rubino gently creates vertical grooves in the bone tissue around the teeth to be moved.
+For the periodontal treatment, your doctor gently creates vertical grooves in the bone tissue around the teeth to be moved.
 The grooves separate the bone and reduce resistance to tooth motion, making it possible for the orthodontist to adjust the teeth into their new position at a much higher speed.
 The procedure is fast and only requires a local anesthetic.

 Bone adapts to teeth in new position